YeeZhen24689/FastSLAM_Testing/README.md

 Main pseudocode can be found in Probabilistic Robotics.

 # Using the Code
-The differential drive robot simulation environment used is: https://github.com/jacobhiggins/python_ugv_sim
+The differential drive robot simulation environment used is: https://github.com/jacobhiggins/python_ugv_sim <br />
+For the simulation, go to python_ugv_sim/utils/environment.py and change METER_PER_PIXEL variable to 0.06 (Approx. Line 11)

 # Setting up the environment
 The main code file should be outside of the folder of which you downloaded the differential drive robot repo. <br />